 Container monitoring allows you to avoid those problems.
 Benefits include:

 - Preventing production risks and outages by identifying issues early on

 - Tuning applications for improved performance

 Container monitoring also provides visibility into information from different layers in the stack.
 Some of these could be text-based errors, such as “unable to connect to database.”
 These errors are often in logs and contain important information about the container.

-Top Container Monitoring Tools in 2020
+Top Container Monitoring Tools

 When reviewing and choosing a container performance monitoring tool, here are some questions to consider:

 - How easy is it to deploy and configure?

 - What level of detail does it present?

 - Does the visualization give you the right information to review your data?